lukin0110/docker-recipe-deploywebapp/README.md

 RUN /usr/local/bin/docker-entrypoint.sh upload docker-tmp-release
 ```

-This will create and upload the artifact to an S3 bucket
+This will create and upload the artifact to a S3 bucket
 *docker-tmp-release* (replace this with a bucket name of your own
 account).